UCAS code: See course combinations

 Read further information on how we use contextual data.

-Candidates may apply with an A-level or equivalent in the relevant modern language or for a beginners’ course, which allows students to start studying one of these languages from scratch.
+*The beginners’ courses allow students to start studying one of these languages from scratch.

 If a practical component forms part of any of your science A‐levels used to meet your offer, we expect you to pass it.

 If English is not your first language you may also need to meet our English language requirements.

 All candidates must follow the application procedure as shown on our Applying to Oxford pages.